godotengine/godot-docs/tutorials/scripting/cpp/gdextension_cpp_example.rst

     to work with Godot's ``master`` branch.

 .. warning::
-    Our long-term goal is that GDExtensions targeting an earlier version of Godot will work in later minor versions, but not vice-versa.
-For example, a GDExtension targeting Godot 4.1 should work just fine in Godot 4.2, but one targeting Godot 4.2 won't work in Godot 4.1.
+    GDExtensions targeting an earlier version of Godot should work in later minor versions, but not vice-versa.
+For example, a GDExtension targeting Godot 4.2 should work just fine in Godot 4.3, but one targeting Godot 4.3 won't work in Godot 4.2.

-    However, GDExtension is currently *experimental*, which means that we may break compatibility in order to fix major bugs or include critical features.
-For example, GDExtensions created for Godot 4.0 aren't compatible with Godot 4.1 (see :ref:`updating_your_gdextension_for_godot_4_1`).
+    There is one exception to this: extensions targeting Godot 4.0 will **not** work with Godot 4.1 and later (see :ref:`updating_your_gdextension_for_godot_4_1`).

 If you are versioning your project using Git, it is recommended to add it as a Git submodule: